Time Out For Lessons

 - This credit appears in the film.

-- Screen Play by Hal Law and Robert A. McGowan
+- Screen Play by Hal Law, Robert A. McGowan and Jack White

-- This credit appears in the film, but without McGowan's middle initial.
+- Law and McGowan are credited in the film, but without McGowan's middle initial.
+White wrote the

 - Dances by Bud Murray